andre-gra/oryx-ui/README.md

 A React component library with intelligent theming based on Radix UI primitives.
 Features an AI-powered theme agent that learns your preferences and automatically applies optimal theme combinations.

+## ⚠️ Please note that this package is currently in alpha and is not ready for production use !!

 ## Installation

 ```bash